-“We’ve got taken a wave of actions prior to now few months to crack down on evasion.
+“Now we have taken a wave of actions prior to now few months to crack down on evasion.
 And my crew has traveled around the globe to accentuate this work,” Yellen mentioned.

 Talking earlier than the closed-door conferences started, Yellen mentioned considered one of her priorities was to emphasise the significance of resolving the disaster.